Mylittleswift/mylittleswift.github.io/README.md

 ###[Android-BLE-SDK](https://github.com/Mylittleswift/Android-BLE-SDK/)
 A library to make classic bluetooth or BLE easier to use in Android.
 ###[Android-NFC-SDK](https://github.com/Mylittleswift/Android-NFC-SDK/)
-a library for Android NFC Applications (NFC tags reader/writer, P2P, Android Beam)
+A library for Android NFC Applications (NFC tags reader/writer, P2P, Android Beam)
 ###[iOS-BLE-SDK](https://github.com/Mylittleswift/iOS-BLE-SDK/)
 A library to make classic bluetooth or BLE easier to use in iOS.

 # Professional Experience
+4 years of software engineering

 # Skills